ren-joey/MediaAlpha_practices/01_perl_password_checker/readme.md

 `Perl v5.34.1`

 ## Add Test Case
-If you would like add any new password as a test case, you can append it into file `passwords`.
+If you would like to add any new password as a test case, you can append it into the file `passwords`.
 Each line represents a password test case.
 ```
 123